nguyentrungtin1709/YOLO11-Seg-Label-Detector/config/QR-DETECTION-DOCS.md

 ### No QR detected
 1. Check if QR is visible and not too small
 2. Try enabling preprocessing with `"mode": "full"`
+3. Increase `targetWidth` to 800 or 1024 for very small QR codes
-3. Try switching to WeChat backend
+4. Try switching to WeChat backend (better for difficult conditions)
-4. Enable debug to inspect preprocessed images
+5. Enable debug to inspect preprocessed images

 ### Slow detection
-- Switch from WeChat to ZXing backend
+- Switch from WeChat to ZXing backend (3-5x faster)
 - Disable preprocessing or use `"mode": "minimal"`
-- Reduce `scaleFactor` if using preprocessing
+- Reduce `targetWidth` if using preprocessing (e.g., 480 instead of 640)

 ## Best Practices